This Chocolate Hummus is SO easy to make. If you’ve got 5-minutes and a blender, you’ve got a delicious healthy vegan

 I like hummus nice and thick with a little bit of graininess to it.
-It’s delicious eaten from a spoon or even used as an icing.
+It’s delicious eaten from a spoon or even used as icing.

 More than just a dip

-One of my favorite ways to eat chocolate hummus is on a Dave’s Killer Bagel with fruit.
+One of my favorite ways to eat chocolate hummus is on Dave’s Killer Bagel with fruit.
 OMGoodness, talk about staying full until lunch or even later!

 This delicious dessert hummus is also wonderful on crackers.
 I love Mary’s Gone Crackers because they are completely vegan and oil-free.
 They’re also super-crunchy and nutty tasting.

 Chocolate hummus tips & substitutions

 Make your own beans fresh or use canned.
-Always drain and rinse can beans before using to remove at least 40% of the salt and preservatives.
+Always drain and rinse canned beans before using them to remove at least 40% of the salt and preservatives.

 The peanut butter or PB2 is completely optional.
 If you decide to use PB2, use 2 tablespoons of the powder to 1 tablespoon of water.

 Use almond, soy, or other plant milk to make this recipe.

-If using as a frosting, adding an extra tablespoon of maple syrup will really sweeten it up more.
+If used as a frosting, adding an extra tablespoon of maple syrup will really sweeten it up more.
 You’ll also want to blend it until completely smooth.